JuliaManifolds/Manopt.jl/docs/src/plans/objective.md

 ## [Cache Objective](@id CacheSection)

-Since single function calls, e.g. to the cost or the gradient, might be expensive, a simple cache objective exists as a decorator, that caches one cost value or gradient
+Since single function calls, e.g. to the cost or the gradient, might be expensive, a simple cache objective exists as a decorator, that caches one cost value or gradient.

+_This feature was just recently introduced and might still be a little instable.
+The `cache::Symbol=` keyword argument of the solvers might be extended or still change slightly for example._

 ```@docs
 SimpleCacheObjective